cambridge-cares/TheWorldAvatar/MARIE_AND_BERT/readme.md

 ├── MARIE_AND_BERT
 │   ├── DATA (for storing all binary files and large files) │   │   ├── CrossGraph
+│   │   ├── KG
 │   │   │   ├── [ontology names] (for all ontology-specific files)
-│   │   │   ├── Dictionaries (for all IRI-label/value mapping files)
+│   │   ├── Dictionaries (for all IRI-label/value mapping files)
-│   │   │   ├── EntityLinking (for entity linking models)
+│   │   ├── EntityLinking (for entity linking models)
 │   ├── Marie (scripts for runtime Marie system)
 │   ├── KGToolbox (scripts for creating dataset)
 │   ├── Training (scripts for model and embedding training)